zettlrobert/notes/flutter/README.md

 Even the Page is a Widget Scaffold

 * create class NamethisApp
-* import dependencie package:flutter/material.dart
+* import dependencies package:flutter/material.dart
 * NamethisApp extends StatelessWidget
 * create build method with context --> context holds metainformation about widget
-* BuildContext is a specail Object Type
+* BuildContext is a special Object Type
-* build Method nees to return Widget <-- Add Type
+* build Method needs to return Widget <-- Add Type
 * add home Argument to MaterialApp
 * Add Text Widget()

 * runApp() needs to be implemented in main
 * the build Method is called
 * each class needs a build Method!
-* in Eample: Materal app uses named Arguemtn which is named home and there is a text widget which is a dart class with hello argument
+* in example: material app uses named arguments which is named home and there is a text widget which is a dart class with hello argument
 * @override decorator makes it clear that we override build Method GOOD PRACTICE if a method which exists in class we extend add override